alexeilebedev/openacr/README.md

 ## Setup and Installation

-Presently, this project has been tested on the following distributions:
+Presently, this project has been tested on the following distribution/compiler combinations:

-* RHEL 7.0
+* RHEL 7.0, g++ 4.8
-* RHEL 7.3
+* RHEL 7.3, g++ 4.8
-* CentOS 7.6
+* CentOS 7.6, g++ 4.8

-The following compilers are supported:

-* g++ 4.8
+* Ubuntu, g++ 8.3

-The MariaDB packages are required in order to build mysql2ssim and ssim2mysql tools.
+The MariaDB and OpenSSL packages are required in order to build mysql2ssim and ssim2mysql tools.

     yum install -y mariadb mariadb-devel mariadb-server

+And

+    apt install -y libmariadb-dev libssl-dev

 All commands can be issued from this, top-level directory.
 Just add the relative path bin/ to your path.